foohyfooh/foohyfooh.github.io/_posts/2020-06-22-Pokemon-Series-5-Mono-Fire-Team.md

 \- Throat Chop <br>
 \- Detect <br>

-I chose Alolan Marowak since it was just released in Pokemon Sword and Shield.
+I chose Alolan Marowak since it was just released in Pokémon Sword and Shield.
 I chose the moves that I thought would do good damage and Poltergeist since it was one of the new tutor moves.
 And Lightning Rod was my choice for ability since it could protect my Talonflame and Charizard.

 ![Talonflame](/images/pokemon/sprites/663-talonflame.png) <br>
 Talonflame @ Charti Berry <br>